hootyhoot/hootyhoot/README.md

 - 🌱 I’m currently learning **Web dev and embedded programming!**

-- 👨‍💻 All of my projects are available at [mikhail.codes](https://mikhail.codes/)
+- 👨‍💻 All of my project writeups are available at [mikhail.codes](https://mikhail.codes/)

 - 📫 Reach me by **mail@mikhail.codes**